Security Architecture Fit Evaluation

 Security needs to be proactive because the threat model has changed.

 Ransomware and extortion actors increasingly use data theft, identity compromise, SaaS/cloud exposure, and third-party access as leverage.
-Architecture decisions made today become tomorrow's breach paths if they are not reviewed early.
+Architecture choices made today become tomorrow's breach paths if they are not reviewed early.

 IdentityCredential and privilege paths